tfcp68/yantrix/README.md

 # Yantrix - Opinionated FSM Framework

-Yantrix is a TypeScript framework that provides a set of tools to create a code-generated state management, using event-driven finite state machines and anemic data model.
-It represents an application state as a flock of independent FSMs which communicate through a common event bus and operate on a single state object, which is separated from actual business logic, making it a great counterpart to any functional state manager like [Redux](https://redux.js.org/), while keeping the logic part of it robust and declarative
+Yantrix is a TypeScript framework that provides a set of tools to create robust and self-documented functional applications by code generation.
+The business logic is represented by declarative, event-driven [finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine), while the application state is an [Anemic Domain Model](https://en.wikipedia.org/wiki/Anemic_domain_model), making it great a counterpart to any traditional state manager like [Redux](https://redux.js.org/), while allowing devs to focus on describing contracts and workflows, rather then writing and debugging the actual code.

+Lends itself perfectly to [Architecture-as-Code](https://jondavid-black.github.io/AaC/) paradigm and no-code/less-code tools for developers, like [n8n](https://github.com/n8n-io/n8n).

 ## Installation